kosecki123/ethereum-alarm-clock/audit/code-review/RequestFactory.md

             }

-            // Try to return the ether sent with the message msg.sender.transfer(msg.value);
+            // Try to return the ether sent with the message
+            // BK NOTE - Return of 0x0 to BaseScheduler.schedule(...) will throw an error there, so the following transfer will be rolled back anyway
+            // BK Ok - Limited to 2,300 gas, false return status throws an error msg.sender.transfer(msg.value);

+            // BK Ok
             return 0x0;
         }

+        // BK Ok
         return createRequest(_addressArgs, _uintArgs, _callData);
     }